Active Citizens Fund

 involved in projects that will make a positive difference to

-Local Policing Units (LPUs) have an annual budget to help fund
+Neighbourhood Policing Units (NPUs) have an annual budget to

-community projects that reflect the priorities of WMP and its
+help fund community projects that reflect the priorities of West

 Two types of applications will be considered for funding: